Groups Acting Acylindrically on Trees: 3-Manifold Groups

 \section{3-Manifold Groups}

-In this section we will consider the acylindrical arboreality of certain fundamental groups of 3-manifold, and provide a proof of Theorem~\ref{thm:intromfd}.
-All manifolds will be compact and connected, and all $3$-manifolds will have boundaries consisting of the (possibly empty) union of finitely many components homeomorphic to tori.
-We will provide a necessary and sufficient condition for the fundamental group of an orientable hyperbolic 3-manifold to be acylindrically arboreal, where by \emph{hyperbolic} we mean carries a hyperbolic metric.
+In this section we will consider the acylindrical arboreality of certain fundamental groups of 3-manifolds, and provide a proof of Theorem~\ref{thm:intromfd}.
+We will provide a geometric condition on the fundamental group of a compact and orientable hyperbolic 3-manifold with empty or incompressible toroidal boundary which is equivalent to acylindrical arboreality, where by \emph{hyperbolic} we mean carries a complete metric of constant negative curvature on its interior.
+For avoidance of doubt, all surface embeddings will be assumed to be proper, i.e. if $f:S\hookrightarrow M$ is an embedding of a surface into a $3$-manifold $M$ then $f^{-1}(\partial M)=\partial S$.